-6.3.1.
-There shall always be an average paid on two or

-6.3.2.
-No long go or average shall pay more than 10 places regardless of the total amount of money in the average.

-6.3.3.
-Short go rounds shall always pay four places.
+- 6.3.1.
+There shall always be an average paid on two or more go rounds.
+In the case of multiple go rounds, the go round purse shall determine the number of places to be paid and the average shall always pay the same number of places as the long go rounds.
+Determine the amount of money to be paid in the rounds and average according to rule 6.4.
+Using the total money in each long go round as a guide, determine the number of places to be paid. - 6.3.2.
+No long go or average shall pay more than 10 places regardless of the total amount of money in the average. - 6.3.3.
+Short go rounds shall always pay four places. - 6.3.4.
+Reserved